BaCyka1/SC42125_project/README.md

 ## The demo
 Want to demo the code?
 Run `main.py`.
 One can also easily play around the weights, constraints, and reference outputs in the same file -- just change the values in the arrays.
+A video of the simulation is also available through this link: https://www.youtube.com/watch?v=dvh5GzKWKmA